 3. They’re Sick

 A black beard can also be a sign that your bearded dragon is sick.
-The reason for why they might do this is to hide the fact that they are injured or sick and want to look as intimidating as possible.
+The reason why they might do this is to hide the fact that they are injured or sick and want to look as intimidating as possible.
 This is a defense tactic that many animals use to scare away predators.

 Usually, if your bearded dragon is sick, along with a black beard there will be additional signs such as not eating, irregular poop, lethargy, and many other behavioral changes that will clearly indicate that your beardie is sick and needs medical attention.
 More on how to tell if your bearded dragon is sick.

 If your bearded dragon has a black beard and you don’t see any other signs of sickness then your beardie is most likely healthy.
-Below is an image of a sick bearded dragon with black beard.
+Below is an image of a sick bearded dragon with a black beard.

 4. They’re A Bit Chilly